asheshwor/cropcal/README.md

 ## Cropping calendar visualization

-An app to visualizie key dates for various crops using the Cropping Calendar dataset.
+An app to visualize key dates for various crops using the Cropping Calendar dataset.
 Once you make a selection of the region using drop-down menus, the calendar will be displayed.

 ## Demo